 At Berenberg Wealth and Asset Management, the funds in our category "Impact focused" apply a holistic approach to sustainability, and we combine several ESG instruments to provide a sound approach to impact4.
 We integrate ESG aspects in our investment process through exclusions, analysis and active ownership activities such as engagement.
-As an additional step exclusive to the funds in our "Impact focused" category, we apply an impact framework.
+As an additional step exclusive to the funds in our "Impact focused" category, we apply positive selection as part of our impact framework.